 Illinois requires drivers to carry uninsured motorist protection.
 This helps drivers after they’re in a crash with an uninsured driver to pay medical bills and vehicle repairs using their own coverage.
 However, there are limits to these policies, and you can still file a personal injury lawsuit against the uninsured driver.
 Remember Illinois’ statute of limitations means you must file within two years of the accident to recover compensation for injuries.

 Paying medical bills after a car accident isn’t always straightforward.
-Working with an experienced Chicago personal injury lawyer can ease the process.
+Working with an experienced Chicago car crash attorney can ease the process.
 The Staver Accident Injury Lawyers, P.C., are ready to help you with your case.
 Their knowledge of Illinois law and legal system will benefit you as you seek compensation after a crash.

 They will be able to act as your representative to any law enforcement officers, insurance companies, or other lawyers during the process of recovering damages, such as medical expenses, mental anguish, pain and suffering, disfigurement, physical limitations, and more.